 David’s unique style of geometric shapes, bold colours, authentic detail and Boy’s Own bravado brings aviation and modern art together for a celebration of the excitement, freedom and beauty of flight.
 In so doing, his art crosses generational, gender and cultural barriers and reaches new, younger audiences.
 David’s work has been widely exhibited including at the RAF Museum, at the National Memorial Arboretum and internationally.
 “In recognition of his exceptional contribution to transforming aviation art”, David was made an Honorary Companion of the Royal Aeronautical Society in 2015, the first time in thirty years that this accolade had been awarded.

 David’s original photocollage of ‘Jubilee Diamond’ was inspired by his collaboration with the Royal Air Force Aerobatic Team, the Red Arrows, and brings out the precision and beauty of display formation flying.
-Initially working as Artist in Residence to the Red Arrows, today there continues a positive and enduring goodwill relationship and David remains closely associated with the team as a celebrated aviation artist.
+Initially working as Artist in Residence to the Red Arrows, today there continues a positive and enduring goodwill relationship and David remains closely associated with the team.
 David has produced a number of striking images of the team over the years and his work adorns the crew briefing room at RAF Scampton, the Lincolnshire home of the Red Arrows.